mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

 Go to the AWS ECR console and delete repository for server and client

 ## Summary
-Hope this provides the steps to successfully deploy the containerized application onto AWS EKS.
+Hope this provides the steps to successfully deploy the containerized application onto Amazon EKS.
 Please share your feedback/queries to partners@mongodb.com